Apply Now

 Criteria

-In order to be eligible for admission into our Accelerated BSN program, you must meet all of the following criteria:
+In order to be eligible for admission into our accelerated nursing degree program, you must meet all of the following criteria:

 • Completion of the general education prerequisite courses prior to August enrollment.